Discover A New You

 Patients are usually ready to return to work in 2 to 3 days.
 Avoid the use of tampons, intercourse, and thong underwear for about 4 to 6 weeks

-At the Center for Plastic & Reconstructive Surgery, we look forward to helping you achieve your aesthetic goals.
+At Center for Plastic Surgery Ann Arbor, we look forward to helping you achieve your aesthetic goals.
 Please request your consultation with our easy-to-use online form or call our office at (734) 712-2323 to schedule your visit.